Mj7378/Jarvis_V1.0/README.md

     Navigate to the local server's address (e.g., `http://localhost:3000`).

 4.  **Grant Permissions:**
-    Upon first use of certain features, the application will request permission to use your **camera** (for Vision Mode) and **microphone** (for voice commands).
+    Upon first use, the application will request permission to use your **camera** and **microphone**.
 You must grant these permissions for full functionality.

 ---

-## 🤖 How It Works
+## 🤖 System Architecture

 ### The J.A.R.V.I.S.
 Protocol

-The core of the AI's functionality is defined by a detailed **system instruction** provided to the Gemini model (`services/aiOrchestrator.ts`).
-This prompt establishes the J.A.R.V.I.S. personality and defines a strict communication protocol.
-There are two main interaction modes:
+The core of the AI's functionality is defined by a detailed **system instruction** provided to the Gemini model.
+This prompt establishes the J.A.R.V.I.S. personality and defines a strict, JSON-first communication protocol.

-1.  **Device Control Protocol:** When a user's command is interpreted as an action (like opening a URL or controlling a smart device), the AI is instructed to respond **only with a JSON object**.
-This structured data is then parsed by the frontend to execute the command.
-This prevents conversational filler and ensures reliable command execution.
+-   **Device Control:** When a command is interpreted as an action (e.g., opening a URL, controlling a smart device), the AI responds **only with a JSON object**.
+This structured data is then parsed by the frontend to execute the command, ensuring high reliability.

-2.  **Conversational Interaction:** For any other query, the AI engages in a natural, text-based conversation, adopting the J.A.R.V.I.S. persona.
+-   **Conversational Interaction:** For all other queries, the AI engages in natural, text-based conversation, adopting the specified persona.

-### Application State & Components
+### Application Structure

-The UI is controlled by a central `AppState` enum (`App.tsx`) which dictates the visual feedback for the user (e.g., `THINKING`, `LISTENING`, `SPEAKING`).
-The application is broken down into a series of modular components:

-*   `App.tsx`: The root component that manages all state, user input, and orchestrates communication with services and panels.
+The UI is a single-page application built with React and controlled by a central state machine (`App.tsx`).
+This root component manages all state, user input, and orchestrates communication between services.

-*   `services/aiOrchestrator.ts`: A dedicated module for all interactions with the `@google/genai` SDK, containing the system prompt and API call logic.
+-   **`services/`:** Contains modules for all external interactions, most notably `aiOrchestrator.ts`, which handles all communication with the `@google/genai` SDK.
-*   `hooks/`: Reusable hooks for managing sound effects, speech synthesis, and speech recognition.
+-   **`hooks/`:** Reusable hooks for managing sound effects, speech synthesis, and speech recognition.
-*   `components/`: A comprehensive library of UI components, including:
+-   **`components/`:** A comprehensive library of UI components, including the main chat log, the tactical sidebar, and self-contained panels for advanced features like Vision Mode and the Generative Studio.
-    *   `ChatLog.tsx`: The scrollable chat history panel.
-    *   `TacticalSidebar.tsx`: The icon-based sidebar for launching modules.
-    *   **Module Panels** (`VisionMode.tsx`, `GenerativeStudio.tsx`, etc.): Self-contained panels for the application's advanced features that appear in a dedicated screen area.

 ---

 ## 🔧 Troubleshooting

-*   **API Key Not Valid Error:** This means the `API_KEY` environment variable is either not set or incorrect.
-Please double-check your setup from the [Getting Started](#getting-started) section.
+-   **API Key Not Valid Error:** The `API_KEY` environment variable is either not set or incorrect.
+Please double-check your setup.
-*   **Quota Exceeded Error:** You have made too many requests to the Gemini API in a short period.
-Please check your Google AI Platform quotas and billing status.
+-   **Quota Exceeded Error:** You have exceeded your request limit for the Gemini API.
+Check your Google AI Platform quotas and billing status.
-*   **Microphone/Camera Not Working:**
+-   **Microphone/Camera Not Working:**
-    *   Ensure you have granted the necessary permissions when the browser prompted you.
-    *   If you denied them by accident, you'll need to go into your browser's site settings for this page and manually allow camera and microphone access.
+    -   Ensure you have granted the necessary browser permissions.
+If you denied them accidentally, you must change the site settings for this page in your browser to allow access.
-    *   The Web Speech API for voice recognition is not supported in all browsers.
+    -   The Web Speech API is not supported in all browsers.
 For the best experience, use a modern version of Google Chrome.
-*   **Custom Boot Video Fails to Load:** The video might be in an unsupported format, or there could be an issue with your browser's IndexedDB storage.
+-   **Custom Boot Video Fails to Load:** The video may be in an unsupported format, or there could be an issue with IndexedDB storage.
 Try using a standard `.mp4` file or clearing the site's storage data and re-uploading.

 ---

-## 🗺️ Future Roadmap
+## 🗺️ Future Development

-This section outlines potential future development paths for the J.A.R.V.I.S. project, ensuring architectural decisions made today facilitate long-term goals.
+This section outlines potential future development paths for the project.

-### Mobile Application (React Native)
+-   **Mobile Application (React Native)**

-To bring the J.A.R.V.I.S. experience to mobile devices, a native application is the logical next step.
-The current architecture has been designed with this in mind.

-*   **Shared Core Logic:** The application's core intelligence—including the AI interaction logic in `aiOrchestrator.ts`, system prompts, and utility functions—is written in platform-agnostic TypeScript.
-This logic can be extracted into a shared library or module.
+    -   **Shared Core Logic:** The platform-agnostic TypeScript logic (e.g., `aiOrchestrator.ts`) can be extracted into a shared library.
-*   **Decoupled UI Layers:**
-    *   **Web (Current):** The existing React application serves as the UI layer for web browsers.
-    *   **Mobile (Future):** A new UI layer will be built using **React Native**.
-This will allow for a truly native look, feel, and performance on both iOS and Android.
+    -   **Native UI Layer:** A new UI layer built with React Native for a truly native experience on iOS and Android.
-*   **Native Module Integration:** A React Native version would leverage native device capabilities.
-This is where libraries such as `react-native-app-auth` would be used to handle secure, native authentication flows, providing a more seamless user experience than web-based OAuth redirects.
+    -   **Native Modules:** Leverage native capabilities for features like secure authentication, background tasks, and deeper system integration.

-### Cloud Storage Integration (Dropbox, Google Drive)
+-   **Cloud Storage Integration (Dropbox, Google Drive)**

-To enhance data persistence and cross-platform access, direct integration with cloud storage providers is planned.
-This will enable J.A.R.V.I.S. to access and analyze user-provided documents from their cloud accounts securely.

-*   **Secure Authentication:** Implement robust OAuth 2.0 flows for both Google Drive and Dropbox, allowing users to securely connect their accounts.
+    -   **Secure Authentication:** Implement robust OAuth 2.0 flows for users to securely connect their accounts.
-*   **File Management:** Users will be able to browse, select, upload, and download files from their cloud storage directly within the J.A.R.V.I.S. interface.
+    -   **File Management & Analysis:** Allow users to browse, select, and have the AI analyze documents directly from their cloud storage.
-*   **AI Analysis:** The core AI will be able to analyze documents and other files from the user's cloud storage, expanding its contextual understanding and utility.

-### Proactive Information Synthesis
+-   **Proactive Information Synthesis**
-To move beyond a purely reactive role, a future version of J.A.R.V.I.S. will integrate with personal information services like email and calendar.
-This will enable it to proactively warn you about upcoming meetings, automatically pull up relevant documents, and provide timely information without you ever asking.
+    -   Integrate with personal information services (e.g., email, calendar) to proactively provide warnings, surface relevant documents for upcoming meetings, and offer timely information without being prompted.

-### Advanced Agency & Tool Use
+-   **Advanced Agency & Tool Use**
-*   **Dynamic Action Chaining:** The current multi-tool protocol is powerful but static; it executes a pre-defined sequence of commands.
-A more advanced agent could dynamically chain actions, where the output of one step becomes the input for the next (e.g., "Find the top 3 Italian restaurants near me, check their ratings, and then book a table for two at the best one for 8 PM tonight.").
-*   **Screen Context Awareness:** A key feature of advanced agents is the ability to "see" your screen.
-This allows you to say things like, "Summarize the article I'm reading," or "What do you think of this design in Figma?"
+    -   Implement dynamic action chaining, where the output of one tool can be used as the input for the next, enabling more complex, multi-step tasks.
+    -   Explore screen context awareness to allow J.A.R.V.I.S. to "see" and interact with the content the user is currently viewing.